Introduction

 Define a new route

-To define a route, add a an element inside teh src/App.tsx
+To define a route, add a an element inside the <Routes> element in src/App.tsx:

 <Route path="/vereniging" element={<Vereniging />} />